-By default, IntelliJ IDEA saves your passwords for version control repositories, databases, and other protected resources.
-Configure the way the passwords are saved:
+Configure the way IntelliJ IDEA saves your passwords for version control repositories, databases, and other protected resources.

 In native Keychain